jlevere/elfpreview/README.md

-# elfpreview README
+# elfpreview

-`elfpreview` is an editor extention in vscode that displays `readelf` like information about elf binaries.
+A lightweight VS Code extension that provides d information about ELF files in a clean, no-frills webview-based interface.
+Combining features similar to `readelf` and `file`, it leverages a modern stack to offer a fast and intuitive experience.

 The extention adds an aditional editor, similar to how a hex editor might work, which is used to display a clean table view of information about the currenly open file.